tatey/delayed-web/README.markdown

 ## I18n

-If you want to translate flash messages, titles, sentences, ... you can set your own I18n translations to override defaults one:
+If you want to translate flash messages, titles, or sentences you can set your own I18n translations to override defaults one:

 ```yml
 en: